 Size doesn’t matter

 Still, the hardest part of this process is trying to show what you feel through your gift selection because as we know actions speak louder than words.
 In the spirit of showing love, we might go big instead of thinking of what really makes the person happy.
 You might think buying your hubby the new curved smart TV is perfect, but then when you get it home it lights up the living room like a stadium and is totally wrong for the space.
 Instead, think smart and practical (and save some money with these budget tips for holiday shopping).
 For example, if he’s a movie buff, get him a year’s subscription to Netflix and a selection of popcorn toppings as meaningful gifts.
+There are also plenty of stocking stuffer ideas if you want to get something on the smaller side.

 Keep it open

 Many of us may consider giving cash or gift cards impersonal, but this may save you some angst by allowing the receiver to chose what they want, especially when it comes to picky tweens and teens.
 In a recent poll of over 7,000 Black Friday shoppers, 39 percent said the recipient they were shopping for was “picky.”
 So save yourself the second guess and give a gift card to a favorite store.
+If you are opposed to gift cards or cash, there are plenty of unique gift ideas for people who are difficult to shop for.
+If you have a good sense of humor, these gag gifts are perfect for the whole gang.

 Create an experience